-Students who ride a bus to school in the morning, MUST ride the bus home at the end of the day.
 Students remaining until 3:05 p.m. will be issued a bus pass from their teacher.
 You cannot ride a late bus without a bus pass.

-If a student wants to take a different bus to friend or relatives house or any other transportation arrangement, he/she must bring a note from his/her parents giving him/her permission for the change.
+If a student wants to take a different bus to friend's or relative's house or any other transportation arrangement, he/she must bring a note from his/her parents/guardians giving him/her permission for the change.
 The note should be given to the main office in the morning, before first period and a special, one day only, bus pass will be issued to that student.
 STUDENTS ARE NOT PERMITTED TO WALK TO OR FROM ANY OTHER SCHOOL IN THE MORNING OR AT DISMISSAL.